cavalryjim/agilephd_blog/content/posts/scrapy_quotes.md

 ### Crawling the Website

 From the command line, we can issue the `crawl` command.

+```
+$ scrapy crawl quotes -O quotes.csv
+```

 Let's break down the command:
 - scrapy crawl  <- this is the crawl command
 - quotes        <- the name we gave the spider
 - -O quotes.csv <- this indicates we want the output placed in csv file

-```
-$ scrapy crawl quotes -O quotes.csv
-```

-As a closing note, we could have also designated to create a `quotes.json` file instead of a csv file.
+As a final note, we could have also designated to create a `quotes.json` file instead of a csv file.